AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/define-smart-list-for-smart-campaign-batch.md

    >[!NOTE]
    >
-   >A smart campaign with only filters runs in&nbsp;**Batch**&nbsp;mode.
+   >A smart campaign with only filters runs in **Batch** mode.
 It finds people in the database that qualify based on the filters and runs all of them through the flow at once.

    >[!NOTE]
    >
    >**Reminder**
    >
    >
-   >You can make a smart campaign run on one person at a time based on live events by adding triggers, which puts the smart campaign in&nbsp;**Trigger**&nbsp;mode.
+   >You can make a smart campaign run on one person at a time based on live events by adding triggers, which puts the smart campaign in **Trigger** mode.

 1. Click the drop-down and choose a filter operator for the filter you chose.